South East (Nigeria)

-The South East (often hyphenated to the South-East) is the one of the six geopolitical zones of Nigeria representing both a geographic and political region of the country's inland southeast.
+The South East (often written as South-East) is one of the six geopolitical zones of Nigeria representing both a geographic and a political region of the country's inland southeast.
 It comprises five states – Abia, Anambra, Ebonyi, Enugu, and Imo.

 The zone is bounded by the River Niger on the west, the riverine Niger Delta on the south, the flat North Central to the north, and the Cross River on the east.
 It is divided between the Cross–Niger transition forests ecoregions in the south and the Guinean forest–savanna mosaic in the drier north.
-Culturally, the vast majority of the zone falls within Igboland–the indigenous cultural homeland of the Igbo people, a group which makes up the largest ethnic percentage of the southeastern population at over 90%.
+Culturally, the vast majority of the zone falls within Igboland – the indigenous cultural homeland of the Igbo people, a group which makes up the largest ethnic percentage of the southeastern population.

 Although the South East is the smallest geopolitical zone, it contributes greatly to the Nigerian economy due to oil and natural gas reserves along with a growing industrialized economy.
-The region has a population of about 22 million people, around 10% of the total population of the country.
-Aba and Enugu are the most populous cities in the South East as well as the tenth and fourteenth most populous cities in Nigeria.
-Other large southeastern cities include (in order by population) Onitsha, Umuahia, Owerri, Nnewi, Awka, and Abakaliki.
+The region has a population of about 36 million people, around 18% of the total population of the country.
+Onitsha and Aba are the two most populous cities in the South East.
+Other large southeastern cities include Umuahia,Enugu, Owerri, Nnewi, Awka, and Abakaliki.

+The South East is predominantly Igbo ethnically and linguistically.